-The Education Committee prepared and presented the training session for newly appointed hearing committee members on July 17, 2003.
-Twenty-six of the 29 new members attended.
+The Education Committee prepared and presented the training session/refresher course for hearing committee members, held September 24, 2004, in Hershey.
+One hundred forty members attended.

-The committee also designed the program for the board's retreat meeting in the fall of 2003.
+The committee also designed the program for the board's retreat meeting in July 2004.
+The topics were Professional Liability Insurance and Discipline on Consent.